 The next step in the saga of Richard's bones was what to do with them.
 Several places could lay claim to him: he was born at Fotheringhay Castle in Northamptonshire, but he grew up in Middleham Castle in the Yorkshire Dales.
 Before he was crowned his title was Duke of Gloucester and when he became the last monarch of the House of York, his coronation took place in Westminster Abbey8.
 The Justice Secretary Chris Grayling stated that according to the terms of the exhumation licence the king's remains would be re-interred at Leicester Cathedral.
 David Montieth, Leicester Cathedral's canon chancellor, said plans were underway for the king's committal 'early next year in a Christian-led but ecumenical service'.

 The Case for York

 For the mortal remains of England's last Plantagenet King, and the last King to die in battle, recently discovered under a Council car-park in Leicester, to be re-interred with due dignity and respect in York Minster.
 He was the last King of the House of York and it is recorded that he was popular in and fond of the North and York in particular where he was regarded with much love and affection.
-It will also place him geographically closer to the remains of his son, Edward the Prince of Wales, whose remains lie in Sherriff Hutton church.The e-petition has received almost 20,000 signatures at the time of writing.
-Signatures can be added until September 2013.
+It will also place him geographically closer to the remains of his son, Edward the Prince of Wales, whose remains lie in Sherriff Hutton church.The e-petition was signed by 31,347 people.

 Face of a King